modularscale/modularscale-sass/readme.md

 }
 ```

 Occasionally you may wind up with conflicts.
 All critical components are name-spaced to avoid conflicts with other libraries.
-If you do run into a conflict, `ms-function()` is the no-conflict function.
+If you do run into a conflict, `function()` is the no-conflict function.

 #### Multiple scale threads